jarnokoetsier/ScientificProgramming/README.md

 # Scientific Programming Project (MSB1015)
-For the Scientific Programming (MSB1015) course, the *Breast Cancer Wisconsin (Diagnostic) Data Set* was analysed.
-This repository contains all the scripts used for this analysis.
+For the Scientific Programming (MSB1015) course, an adjusted version *Breast Cancer Wisconsin (Diagnostic) Data Set* was analysed.
+This repository contains all the scripts that were used for this analysis.

 1. [Data](#Data)
 2. [Research aim](#Research-aim)